MCPRUNNER/mssqlMCP/README.md

 Here's an example of retrieving both tables and views from a database:

 ```
-User: Show me all the database objects in my PROTO database, including views
+User: Show me all the database objects in my AdventureWorks2022 database, including views

-Copilot: I'll retrieve the metadata for all database objects in the PROTO database, including both tables and views.
+Copilot: I'll retrieve the metadata for all database objects in the AdventureWorks2022 database, including both tables and views.

-[Tool used: GetDatabaseObjectsMetadata with connectionName="PROTO" includeViews=true]
+[Tool used: GetDatabaseObjectsMetadata with connectionName="AdventureWorks2022" includeViews=true]

 Results:
-The PROTO database contains 18 tables and 3 views across multiple schemas:
+The AdventureWorks2022 database contains 68 tables and 20 views across multiple schemas:

 Tables:
-1. dbo.cross_db_databases - Database information tracking
+1. Person.Person - Information about customers, employees, and other individuals
-2. dbo.cross_db_objects - Object metadata storage
+2. Production.Product - Products sold by the company
 // ...existing tables...

 Views:
-1. dbo.vw_AllReferences - Consolidated view of all cross-database references
+1. HumanResources.vEmployee - Employee information combining various related tables
-2. dbo.vw_DatabaseObjects - Unified view of all database objects
+2. Sales.vSalesPerson - Sales person information with their sales data
-3. Reporting.vw_ETLEvents - Combined view of ETL events from multiple sources
+3. Person.vAdditionalContactInfo - Additional contact information for individuals
 ```

-A testing script is available in `test-view-metadata.ps1` that demonstrates how to use the new view metadata functionality.
+A testing script is available in `Scripts/test-view-metadata.ps1` that demonstrates how to use the new view metadata functionality.

 ## Using with VS Code Copilot Agent